Adtech + Martech.

 Search engines, like Google, allow for advertisers to purchase ad space for certain keywords that they think will draw in new customers.
 For instance, a plumbing company might use their advertisement budget to place their ads in the search results for “leaky faucet” or a restaurant in New York City might want to purchase ad space for a term like “best restaurants NYC.”
 The ability to gain a massive amount of search exposure helps brands to gain more customers.

 Instead of arbitrarily throwing money at expensive ad space, teams can now accurately and efficiently budget for ad buying.
 This software allows companies to gain insights into consumer media consumption habits and approximate costs of ad space.
 They then optimize for company goals in order to stretch the company’s dollar further and more efficiently.

 Customer Relationship Management (CRM) Tools

-CRMs (like Salesforce) help marketing teams maintain all known data about a customer, including everything from birthday to recent calls they’ve had with customer service.
+CRMs (like Salesforce) help marketing teams maintain all known data about a customer, including everything from birthdays to recent calls they’ve had with customer service.
 Marketing teams can use the information collected in CRMs to offer everything from personalized emails to track customer engagement levels with content or products.

 Data Analytics Platforms